| Home > Services > Ambulance Services > Mandatory Reporting/Complaints

-A licensed ambulance service must report dismissal (or resignation in lieu of dismissal) of a certified or registered individual.
+Note: A licensed ambulance service must report dismissal (or resignation in lieu of dismissal) of a registered or certified individual.

 Any individual may report to the Board personal knowledge of conduct of a first responder or EMT-B, EMT-I or EMT-P that the individual reasonably believes would constitute the above listed grounds for disciplinary action.